microsoft/microsoft-ui-xaml/specs/ColorPicker/ColorPicker.Orientation.md

   {
       // Existing ...

-      // Gets or sets the DisplayMode of the ColorPicker Windows.UI.Xaml.Controls.Orientation Orientation }
+      // Gets or sets the Orientation of the ColorPicker Windows.UI.Xaml.Controls.Orientation Orientation }
 }